nacheteam/Mersenne-primes/README.md

 I'll try to do so in Python using as first approach the Lucas-Lehmer primality test for Mersenne primes.

 ## How to run it
-I recommend you byte-compile it first by using:
+I recommend you byte-compile it first and then run it by using:
 ``` bash
     python3.5 -m compileall
     python3.5 main.py